-Oregon organizes misdemeanor offenses into four different categories: Class A, B, C, and unclassified misdemeanors.
-Class A offenses are the most serious type of misdemeanor, while Class C misdemeanors are the least serious.
+Oregon law divides misdemeanor offenses into four different categories: class A, B, and C, and unclassified misdemeanors.
+Class A misdemeanors are generally the most serious type of misdemeanor, while class C misdemeanors are the least serious.
 Below are the maximum penalties and examples of misdemeanor offenses by class.